 You are encouraged to review our research priorities, however applications from all disciplines and foci are welcome.
 If you have questions about designing a research project, please review our grant writing help section or contact Student Programs Assistant Manager Anna Dolezal (email@example.com).

-The Institute remains committed to the undergraduate research experience, even while international travel is currently prohibited due to the COVID-19 Pandemic and seeks to offer new avenues by which students can engage in European studies in a meaningful way.
+The Institute remains committed to the undergraduate research experience, even while international travel is currently restricted due to the COVID-19 Pandemic and seeks to offer new avenues by which students can engage in European studies in a meaningful way.

 - Books that are unavailable in the Hesburgh Libraries or with justification are needed physically.